Duttamk/Online-Shoppers/README.md

 This dataset has been part of researches, specifically in this [paper](https://doi.org/10.1007/s00521-018-3523-0).
 Here, they used the LIBSVM implementation with optimized hyperparameter values.
 Decision tree from C4.5 algorithm and LSTM-RNN were also utilized.

+# OUTPUTS

+The output along with the code can be viewed on the site : https://duttamk.github.io/Online-Shoppers/index.html